 WHAT DATA DOES THE POLUX 5 and the PICUS COLLECT?

-While the POLUX 5 collects the data regarding internal moisture and force resistance, the handheld-installed PICUS software allows for the ready input of any additional information through the use of pre-installed dropdown menus.
-Information regarding the wood species, age and class of the pole, and any preservatives present are required inputs.
-However, because it makes the most sense for your data analysis to gather as much information as possible during one trip to each pole, the PICUS software is easily customizable to also add in any other observable information such as conductors, transformers, grounds, devices, meter numbers, RUS construction, GPS location…The PICUS software can be customized to include any field collection data you require.
+While the POLUX 5 collects data regarding internal moisture and force resistance, the handheld-installed PICUS software allows for the ready input of any additional information through the use of default dropdown menus.
+Information regarding wood species, age and class of the pole, and any preservatives present require inputs.
+However, the PICUS software is easily customizable to also add in any other observable information such as conductors, transformers, grounds, devices, meter numbers, RUS construction, GPS location, etc. In summary, our team can create custom data sets in order to best capture the specific details required by your organization.

 WHAT CAN WE DO WITH ALL OF THIS DATA?